Skip to main content

 Why else might the stomach rumble?

-Although stomach rumbling is usually nothing to be concerned about, it can sometimes be a sign of underlying health conditions.
-As previously explained by Thompson, these will have other symptoms, such as constipation or diarrhoea - a rumbling stomach is not typically the only sign.
+Although stomach rumbling is usually nothing to be worried about, it can sometimes be a sign of underlying health conditions.
+These will have other symptoms, such as constipation or diarrhoea - a rumbling stomach is not typically the only sign.

 Some conditions associated with stomach rumbling include: